Sectors & IndustriesIndustrialsTools & Accessories

 1. Stanley Black & Decker (NYSE:SWK)

-Stanley Black & Decker (NYSE:SWK) has an annual dividend yield of 3.37%, which is 1 percentage points higher than the tool & accessory industry average of 2.01%.
+Stanley Black & Decker (NYSE:SWK) has an annual dividend yield of 2.87%, which is 1 percentage points higher than the tool & accessory industry average of 1.78%.
 Stanley Black & Decker's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
 Stanley Black & Decker's dividend has shown consistent growth over the last 10 years.

-Stanley Black & Decker's dividend payout ratio of 134% indicates that its dividend yield might not be sustainable for the long-term.
+Stanley Black & Decker's dividend payout ratio of 124.1% indicates that its dividend yield might not be sustainable for the long-term.

-Snap On (NYSE:SNA) has an annual dividend yield of 2.6%, which is 1 percentage points higher than the tool & accessory industry average of 2.01%.
-Snap On's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
-Snap On's dividend has shown consistent growth over the last 10 years.
+Kennametal (NYSE:KMT) has an annual dividend yield of 1.99%, which is the same as the tool & accessory industry average of 1.78%.
+Kennametal's dividend payout is stable, having never dropped by more than 10% in the last 10 years.
+Kennametal's dividend has not shown consistent growth over the last 10 years.

-Why are tool & accessory stocks up?
+Why are tool & accessory stocks down?

-Tool & accessory stocks were up 0.37% in the last day, and up 0.42% over the last week.
+Tool & accessory stocks were down -0.19% in the last day, and up 0.51% over the last week.

 What are the most undervalued tool & accessory stocks?